 In this grouping, priority will be given in the following order:

 - Sisters/daughters of former non-preference students

 - Non-preference applicants who are children of employees of the Carmel College Board of Trustees

 Waiting List Procedure

 All unsuccessful applicants may choose to have their names placed on a waiting list.
 The waiting list will be kept within relevant priority categories, ranked in order.
 Students on the waiting list may be offered places at a later date if they become available.
 The waiting list will remain current until the beginning of the next enrolment intake.

-Each year applications will be sought by a date determined by the Board of Trustees and advertised in daily or community papers, parish and Catholic school newsletters circulating in the areas served by the school.
+Each year applications will be sought by a date determined by the Carmel College Board and advertised in daily or community papers, parish and Catholic school newsletters circulating in the areas served by the school.
 A Pre-enrolment Evening will be held at which applicants will be informed of the priorities within the enrolment scheme.
 All applicants will be advised of the outcome of their application as soon as possible after the closing date.